Vancouver-Datajam/Gender-Gap-in-the-Energy-Sector/README.md

 Draw insights from the comparative analysis to understand the relative positioning of the energy sector in gender representation.

 4. Report Generation (P0)
 a.
 Summary Report Preparation
 Compile key findings, insights, and visualizations into a concise and comprehensive report.
 Offer preliminary recommendations based on the data insights for improving gender representation.
 b.
 Review and Refinement
 Review the report for accuracy, clarity, and coherence.
-Refine the content to ensure it is compelling and actionable for stakeholders.
+Refine the content to ensure it is compelling and actionable.

 5. Final Presentation Preparation (P0)
 a.
 Presentation Development